.well-known MCP Configuration for External Service Integration

 The MotherboardRepair.ca repair tracking system demonstrates this pattern in action.
 When a website integrates with their repair service:

-1. Discovery Phase: The external service checks https://example.com/.well-known/mcp.json
+1. Discovery Phase: The external service or agent checks https://example.com/.well-known/skills.md and https://example.com/.well-known/mcp.json

-2. Capability Detection: Identifies available integration points and required authentication
+2. Capability Detection: Reads conventions from Markdown and identifies integration points and authentication details from JSON

 3. Configuration: Automatically configures webhooks and API endpoints